 Following my husband's death, when happiness seemed unattainable ever again, I found peace and even joy in writing his story.
 Going through Dick's letters (from Korea in the war-torn years of the 1950s) and our records, I found many reasons to marvel we managed to overcome countless obstacles to our marriage and to stay together to the end of his days.
 In the final chapters of the book, I share some of our intimate, even romantic, conversations at the end of his life.

-I invite you to visit the blog in which I describe my sometimes erratic reactions to life without Dick.
-I write about finding my way, still faltering at times, through the ongoing process of discovering who I am now.
-Please feel free to participate in the discussion.
+I invite you to visit the blog in which I described my sometimes erratic reactions to life without Dick.
+I wrote about finding my way, faltering at times, through the ongoing process of discovering who I was without him.

 Dick painted the scene above as a sixteen-year-old.